ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;     Because recording depends on tools, definitions, and context, data always reflects

-&nbsp;     the limitations and choices involved in how it was collected.
+&nbsp;     the limitations and choices involved in collection.

 &nbsp;   </p>